ccoutant/dwarf-locations/chapter2-diffs.md

 ## <span class="del">2.5.2.3</span> 3.2 Stack Operations

 The following
-operations manipulate the DWARF stack,
+operations manipulate the DWARF stack
-<span class="add">and may
+<span class="add">, and may
-operate on both values and locations.</span>
+operate on both values and locations</span>.
 Operations that index the stack assume that the top of the stack (most recently added entry) has index 0.